 If you ever change this key inside of ThriveCart, be sure to update Memberium with the new key, or your connection with ThriveCart will no longer work.

 Next, inside of Memberium, go to Memberium -> Settings -> Web Hooks/Links.
-Paste the ThriveCart secret key into the input box labelled “ThriveCart Secret Key”, and click the “Update” button.
+Paste the ThriveCart secret key into the input box labeled “ThriveCart Secret Key”, and click the “Update” button.

 The Memberium Autologin Key is and should be different from the ThriveCart API key.
 If you get stuck with this, feel free to reach out to Memberium support and we’ll help you set this up.